dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

 :::info Contact us

-This guide describes dbt Semantic Layer guidelines, product roadmap, and connectivity.
-If you're interested in becoming a formal partner, would like to integrate via the API, or have questions/feedback, [contact us](mailto:semantic-layer@dbtlabs.com) for more info.
+This guide describes dbt Semantic Layer guidelines, product roadmap, and connectivity.  <br />

+To become a formal partner, integrate via the API, or if you have questions or feedback &mdash; **[contact us](mailto:semantic-layer@dbtlabs.com)** for more info.

 :::